Right to counsel

 Litigation, Civil Contempt in Family Court

 Finally, in Emerick v.
-Emerick, 613 A.2d 1351, 1353 (Conn.
+Emerick, an appellate court cited to various federal appellate cases in addition to Lake v.
+Speziale to hold that "[t]he due process clause of the fourteenth amendment to the United States constitution guarantees the right to appointed counsel to any indigent civil contemnor who might be incarcerated," reasoning, "[t]his right to counsel is merely a logical extension of the right to counsel in criminal cases in which an accused is incarcerated."
+613 A.2d 1351, 1353 (Conn.
 App.
-1992), an appellate court cited to various federal appellate cases in addition to Lake v.
-Speziale to hold that "[t]he due process clause of the fourteenth amendment to the United States constitution guarantees the right to appointed counsel to any indigent civil contemnor who might be incarcerated," reasoning, "[t]his right to counsel is merely a logical extension of the right to counsel in criminal cases in which an accused is incarcerated."
-The court also held that the "trial court has an obligation to inform the potential contemnor of his right to appointed counsel to ensure that any waiver of the right to counsel is intelligent and competent."
+Ct.
+1992).
+The Emerick court also held that "[t]he trial court has an obligation to inform the potential contemnor of his right to appointed counsel to ensure that any waiver of the right to counsel is intelligent and competent."
+Id.
+It reached this holding under both the Due Process Clause of the Fourteenth Amendment (citing Argersinger v.
+Hamlin, 407 U.S. 25 and Lassiter) and Conn.
+R. Super.
+Ct.
+Fam. § 25-63 (formerly, found at Section 484A of the Practice Book).

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.